DomWilliams0/name-needed/.planning/active.md

 * ui persistence
 	* [ ] persist active tab/expanded sections
 	* [ ] persist debug renderer state and issue requests to set that state on startup
-* [ ] bug: in haul scenario, chest disappears immediately
+* [ ] bug: moving around in preset world resets all block changes